Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Review of MEG II positron spectrometer

 \subsection{Notation and coordinate system}

-The coordinate system is defined with its origin at the center of the MEG detector, where the muon stopping target is installed, as illustrated in Fig.~1 of \citeref{MEGIIDetectorPaper2023}.
+The coordinate system, shown in \figref{fig:DisplayDetector}, is defined with its origin at the center of the MEG~II detector, where the muon stopping target is installed (See also Fig.~1 of \citeref{MEGIIDetectorPaper2023}).
 The $z$ axis is aligned with the muon beam direction, and the $y$ axis points upward.
 The remaining $x$ axis completes the right-handed coordinate system and is oriented opposite to the C-shaped liquid xenon photon detector.
 In this paper, $r$ denotes the radial coordinate in the usual cylindrical system, and $(\theta, \phi)$ denotes the coordinates in the spherical system.